Suncorp Credit Cards Rewards Program Guide

 - Select your reward, click “Add to cart” then follow the prompts to complete your redemption.

-Alternatively, you can call Suncorp Bank’s Rewards department on 13 11 75 and follow the prompts.
+Alternatively, you can call 13 11 55 and follow the prompts.

 What if I don’t have enough points for my chosen reward?

-If you haven’t earned enough points to redeem the reward that you want, you may be able to use a combination of points and cash.
-This “points plus pay” option is available for any reward that lists it.
-It’s also available for all Travel Centre redemptions.
-This allows you to get the rewards you want with a combination of points and cash, for more flexibility.
+If you haven’t got enough points to redeem the reward that you want, you may be able to use a combination of points and cash.
+This “points plus pay” option may not be available for all rewards, but is listed as an option for those that accept it.
+When it's available, you can use a combination of points and Australian dollars to redeem your reward.
+For the portion that you pay for in cash, you can choose to use any eligible credit card or debit card.

-What are the other factors to consider before choosing a Suncorp Bank Rewards card?
+Key factors to consider before choosing a Suncorp Bank Rewards card

 If you’re interested in getting a Suncorp Bank credit card to earn rewards, make sure you also consider the following factors.